The Marvelous Land Of Oz

 Jinjur, nervously.

-it will cost you the throne of the Emerald City!" answered the
+you do, it will cost you the throne of the Emerald City!"

 witch,